-- 7.1 As referred to in the submitted Design and Access Statement, the applicant has undertaken extensive discussions with Officers and managers within the planning department over recent years as to the likely outcome of a planning application for a new dwelling on this site. - 7.2 In 2017 following pre-application discussions highlighting policy objections to such a proposal, the applicant submitted a formal planning application for a dwelling under planning reference Y17/1155/SH.
+- 7.1 As referred to in the submitted Design and Access Statement, the applicant has previously undertaken discussions with Officers and managers within the planning department over a significant period of time, as to the likely outcome of a planning application for a new dwelling on this site. - 7.2 In 2017 following pre-application discussions highlighting policy objections to such a proposal, the applicant submitted a formal planning application for a dwelling under planning reference Y17/1155/SH.
 The applicant withdrew the application following it being drafted for refusal.
-The application drawings that were submitted for that application are the same as those submitted for the current application.
+The application drawings that were submitted for that application are the same as those submitted for the subsequent application reference Y19/0080/FH and also the current planning application.